 - Restart your computer on completion of the uninstall.

-I hope this guide has helped you resolve the Radeon settings and Driver do not match challenge and you can now use your graphics card once again.
+We hope this guide has helped you resolve this problem where the Radeon software and driver versions do not match and you can now use your graphics card once again.